Undecided on Your Major?

 You are not alone.

-The undergraduate catalog states that students should declare a major before completing 42 credit hours.
+Being an undecided major allows you to explore options while working on ~40 credit hours of General Education requirements.
+The undergraduate catalog states students should declare a major before completing 42 credit hours.
 This helps ensure that you can graduate in a timely manner.
 Start the exploration process early!

-Although there is no single, prescribed method for finding a major, this site offers a variety of resources to help you get started.
-Call or visit our office for more information.
+There is no single, prescribed method for finding a major, but this site offers a variety of resources to help.
+Visit our Exploratory Resources page to get started!